Vaya Con Dios (band): Biography

 In 2006, The Ultimate Collection greatest hits album was released.
 It featured Aaron Neville on a new recording of the 1990 soul ballad "What's a Woman?"
 In October 2009, the album Comme on est venu was released, for the first time with all songs in French (one of Klein's first languages).
 In December 2010, the German DJ Duo Milk & Sugar released a remix of the song "Nah Neh Nah" that reached the Top 10 in the German Media-Control Charts.

-In 2013, Dani Klein started a farewell tour, the last Vaya Con Dios tour ever.
+In 2013, Klein started a farewell tour, the last Vaya Con Dios tour ever.
 The last concert was held 25 October 2014 at Forest National in Brussels, but in 2022, after 8 years, the band returned with a new album 'What's a Woman'.

-In March 2023, Dani Klein revealed during an interview to the Greek music website, SounDarts.gr, that during the COVID-19 pandemic, she had recorded a very last Vaya Con Dios album with original songs in the style and the atmosphere of the band.
-She also revealed a song title from this album (“Always Something Missing”)..
+In March 2023, Klein revealed during an interview to the Greek music website, SounDarts.gr, that during the COVID-19 pandemic, she had recorded a very last Vaya Con Dios album with original songs in the style and the atmosphere of the band.
+She also revealed a song title from this album ("Always Something Missing").